J16053/FTP-Stefan-Jacinta/README.md

 This project implements a simplified version of FTP using the client/server model and a persistent TCP connection used as a control channel.
 We used [Thomas' template code](https://github.com/tpoetsch/concurrent_client_server) to set up a server that can handle simultaneous users' requests.
 Once the client decides to start a data stream, which could be either uploading a file to the server or downloading a file from the server, a new TCP connection is established on a different port for the data transfer.
 Once the file transfer ends, the TCP connection of the data transfer is closed.
 The FTP client is designed to do a lot of the error checking so that only valid and correctly formatted FTP commands will be sent to the server.

+This code was written to run on LINUX.
+Some non-POSIX functions are used, so it is not UNIX-compatible.

 Usage
 ---
 To build the FTP server: